spatie/period/README.md

 ### Comparing periods

-**Overlaps with any other period**: this method returns a `PeriodCollection` multiple `Period` objects representing the overlaps.
+**Overlaps with any other period**:
+This method returns a `PeriodCollection` multiple `Period` objects representing the overlaps.

 ```php
 /*